 Otherwise a MIX could substitute, for instance, in its output batch all information units except for one information unit produced by itself and trace the non-substituted information unit despite all following MIXes this way.
+Solution at page 531.

 5-26 Coordination protocol for MIXes: Wherefore and where?